-- i. one hundred micrograms per liter (100 μg/L); ii. two hundred micrograms per liter (200 μg/L) for acrolein and acrylonitrile; five hundred micrograms per liter (500 μg/L) for 2,4-dinitrophenol and for 2-methyl-4,6-dinitrophenol; and one milligram per liter (1 mg/L) for antimony; - iii. five (5) times the maximum concentration value reported for that pollutant in the permit application; or - iv. the level established by the TCEQ.
+- i. one hundred micrograms per liter (100 μg/L); ii. two hundred micrograms per liter (200 μg/L) for acrolein and acrylonitrile; five hundred micrograms per liter (500 μg/L) for 2,4-dinitrophenol and for 2-methyl-4,6-dinitrophenol; and one milligram per liter (1 mg/L) for antimony; iii. five (r) times the maximum concentration value reported for that pollutant in the permit. - iii. five (5) times the maximum concentration value reported for that pollutant in the permit application; or - iv. the level established by the TCEQ.